cosmos/vega-test/README.md

 ## Version
 - presently running cosmoshub-4, Gaia version: v5.0.5
-- going to upgrade to cosmoshub-4, Gaia version: v6.0.0-vega ?
+- going to upgrade to cosmoshub-4, Gaia version: v6.0.0

 ## Chain upgrade by cosmovisor

 ### Test Plan
-This doc uses the data exported from live cosmoshub-4 to mock the upgrade.
+This document uses the data exported from live cosmoshub-4 to mock the upgrade.
 We will run two nodes locally with an exported genesis file to upgrade both nodes to gaia v6.0.0-vega by cosmovisor.
 One of the two nodes will be a validator with over 67% power.

 ### Build the binary of old version
 ```shell